studio51/gridlecss/README.md

 ### Components

-We're not sure ether or not it's worth spending time creating components when there's so much out there.
+We're not sure wether or not it's worth spending time creating components when there's so much out there already. <br />
 Watch this space, we might change our mind.

 ### Installation